Crash Course in Machining – Tool Tapers

 Several technological solutions have been developed from the need to standardise how the cutting tool is held in machine tools.
 These standards are BT, CAT (also known as V-Flange), ISO (also known as SK) and HSK.
 One should also mention the R8 collet tool holder technologies and the Morse taper collet which are used in manual machines.

 The conical forms such as BT, CAT and ISO, are usually used in conventional milling machines.
-In contrast, the HSK tool holders are more suitable for high speed milling.
+In contrast, the HSK tool holders are more suitable for high speed milling (HSM).
 The conical tool holders as BT, CAT and ISO are coupled to the spindle via “two cones in contact”.
 The centrifugal force that increases with the rotational speed of the spindle, together with the thermal effects, tends to push the cone into the spindle, thus increasing the retention force.
-The displacement that the cone experiences within the spindle may provoke imprecision in the machining.
+The displacement that the cone experiences within the spindle may however result in small imprecisions in the machining.

 ISO tool holders are more widespread in Europe for traditional machining.
 They are clamped to the machine by means of hydraulic or pneumatic actuators.
 The dimensions of the ISO cones are standardised and classed as ISO 30, ISO 40 and ISO 50, according to the external diameter of the cone.
 In the US, however, CAT tool holders are more widely used in traditional machining.